MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

 .. code:: ipython3

-    predictor_load.modify_mask(max_contrib=5)
+    predictor_load.modify_mask(max_contrib=3)

 .. code:: ipython3

     explanation = predictor_load.summarize()

-For example, here, we choose to only build a summary with 5 most contributives features of your datasets.
+For example, here, we choose to only build a summary with 3 most contributive features of your dataset. - As you can see below, the wording defined in the first step of this tutorial has been kept by the SmartPredictor and used in the summarize method.

 .. code:: ipython3